maxim-top/im.gitbook/reference/floo-ios/Protocols/BMXPushManager.md

    Start id for loading pushes

 *size*
-   Maximum number of loaded messages
+   Maximum number of searched messages

 *directionType*
    List of loaded local pushes returned by database